AshrafHanyy/AshrafHanyy.github.io/content/blog/Post-graduation-blog/index.md

 But there was another reason why I wouldn't leave.
 I thought about this for a long time, I remembered a story Dr. Islam ElSharaawy told us once about the founding president of the Knowledge Hub Universities, Dr. Mahmoud Allam.
 He told us that Dr. Allam taught him, and that he would teach at Benha University despite not needing the money nor the connections at the place, and when students asked him why he would leave the US and come teach at Benha's faculty of engineering each year, he told them that If he doesn't do so, many of the good engineers that graduate from this place will disappear from the Egyptian Market.

 I thought this was a noble goal.
 And I decided to do the same.
 I had no reason to take on an extra day of work and work 6 days per week.
-But helping teach the students something valuable meant trying to build better individuals, which meant a better community, which eventually would let us have a better working world, so yeah, I thought if I could do that it would be worth the burden.
+But helping teach the students something valuable meant trying to build better individuals, which meant a better community, which eventually would let us have a better world, so yeah, I thought if I could do that it would be worth the burden.

 So, instead of completely leaving, I suggested to the faculty that I would teach 1 day, to try to provide as much quality input as I could to the courses I would teach.
 ## Looking for a job

-I started applying on LinkedIn for jobs.
+I started applying on LinkedIn for jobs in January.
 I thought I would find a job very easily.
-I graduated top of my class (first class honours), worked as a TA and freelanced.
+I had graduated top of my class (first class honour's), worked as a TA and freelanced.
 I thought I would get hired immediately by the first employer.
 This was hardly true.

 The tech market was collapsing due to AI and everyone was pulling recommendations to get into any company.
 And I tried doing that, but most of the recommendations I got were for positions very far from my area of expertise, which was AI.
 I had been interviewed for CRM developer, Database, Full stack, ERP and anything else you could imagine.
 But never for AI, as the market was kind of saturated with AI developers.